ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 There are, of course, a lot more companies that accept international freshmen internship.
 Please add it here if you know some.

+All of them have online applications.
+You can always apply online.
+It makes no difference whether you apply online or through career fairs.

 ## Bonus 1: But why am I in such a rush?

 After reading all this, you might still think finding internship in the first year is still unnecessary.
 I guess I will have to tell you my own secret.